peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal divisor,
         PeterO.Numbers.EContext ctx);

  Finds the remainder that results when dividing two arbitrary-precision decimal numbers, except the intermediate division is not adjusted to fit the precision of the given arithmetic context.
-The value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.
+The value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result, but not also of the intermediate integer division.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which the precision is unlimited.

 <b>Return Value:</b>